InseeFr/Trevas/docs/en/engine/spark.md

 ## SparkDataset

-Afin d'instancier un `SparkDataset` Trevas, une source de données Spark et un fichier JSON décrivant la structure des données sont requis.
+In order to instanciate a Trevas `SparkDataset`, a Spark data source and a JSON file describing the data structure are required.

-### Source de données Spark
+### Spark data source

-L'API Spark permet de créer des `Dataset` depuis plusieurs formats : Parquet, Avro, JSON, CSV, JDBC...
+The Spark API allows the creation of `Dataset` instances from various formats : Parquet, Avro, JSON, CSV, JDBC...

 #### Parquet